saikyerubandi/smart-contract-beginner/README.md

 2, * **Error: Counter has not been deployed to detected network (network/artifact mismatch)    at counter.js:37030
     Make sure Metamask browser plugin is turned off as the App is deployed on testrpc.

+## Building and the frontend with Metamask

+1. Stop testrpc
+2, Log in or create a new account in MetaMask browser plugin.
+3, Switch Metamask to Ethereum test network (Ropsten Testnet at this time)
+2. Paste the code in examples like contracts\Solidity.sol in a online solidity compiler like https://ethereum.github.io/browser-solidity/
+3, Compile
+4, Press Create button to push contract in Ethereum Test 5, Metamask should intercept this call to create and prompt to accept/reject/reset this transaction.
+6, Accept the transaction
+4, Wait for the create transaction to be mined in Ethereum Testnet 5, Once the transaction is mined copy the Contract address and replace in build/contracts/Counter.json as the value of address field
+  "networks": {
+    "1": {
+      "events": {},
+      "links": {},
+      "address": "0xa067b3f11f05ccfa5b7623432effe62e8cd9552b",
+      "updated_at": 1497817047868
+    }
+6, Stop and start webpack-dev-server --hot
+7, Now your contract frontend should be connected to Ethereum Testnet using Metamask.